alorlea/user-statistics/README.md

 You can run the service making use of either h2 database or MySQL.
 The configuration files are under the conf folder.
 The structure is as follows:

+By default the ports of the service are 8080 and 8081 for the admin port.
+You can access the /healthcheck resource through the admin port.

+You can change dropwizard port configuration based on the configuration reference found on [dropwizard reference](http://dropwizard.github.io/dropwizard/0.8.2/docs/manual/configuration.html)

 ```yaml

 database: